oktadev/okta-blog/_source/_posts/2022-03-30-java-regex.md

 When coding a solution using regular expressions, you typically use the built-in libraries provided by the programming language you're using.
 Java is no exception.
 It includes support for regular expressions using classes in the `java.util.regex` package.

 In this article, you'll learn how to use regular expressions to define a pattern for searching or manipulating strings in Java.
-You can find [the GitHub repository for the code in this article here](https://github.com/oktadev/java-regex-examples).
+You can find [the code in this article on GitHub](https://github.com/oktadev/java-regex-examples).

 {% include toc.md %}